Bill-the-dev/aa_test_prep/Markdown_Notes_Guide.md

   - Please note, this was not meant to be a complete guide.
 See [additional](https://www.google.com/search?q=markdown+guide&sxsrf=AOaemvI5q5O4VGw7nnrrLaE8ombY2FFojA%3A1641669210757&ei=WuLZYf7ZLdOpptQPy4iveA&ved=0ahUKEwj-7pSx7qL1AhXTlIkEHUvECw8Q4dUDCA8&uact=5&oq=markdown+guide&gs_lcp=Cgdnd3Mtd2l6EAMyBAgjECcyBQgAEJECMgoILhCABBCHAhAUMgUIABCRAjIFCAAQkQIyBQgAEIAEMgUIABCABDIFCAAQgAQyBQgAEIAEMgUIABCABDoHCAAQRxCwAzoKCAAQgAQQhwIQFDoNCAAQgAQQhwIQsQMQFDoICAAQgAQQsQNKBAhBGABKBAhGGABQ8A1Y5iBgvyFoAXACeACAAUWIAasEkgEBOZgBAKABAcgBCMABAQ&sclient=gws-wiz) for more reputable information.

   - To begin, create a new file in your program of choice with the `.md` filetype in the name.

+  - Preview in VSCode using ` shift + cmd + v ` or right-clicking the file and selecting `preview`.

+  - View 'raw' code on Github to see full syntax.

 <br><br/>